bkim3395/nycParticipates/Readme.md

 <img src="https://raw.githubusercontent.com/bkim3395/nycParticipates/master/images/Responsive_Compressed.gif" width="250"/>

-Through media queries, the application is responsive at any screen size including smart phones.
+Through media queries, the application is responsive at any screen size.
+Smartphone (Samsung Note 5) was used for the demonstration above.

 ## Implementation